Hobo-Hilly/NetworkPlus/Network-Fundies/Subnetting-Scenarios/README.md

 191.199.67.97 == 10111111.11000111.01000011.01100001
 Subnet Mask 255.255.11111{000.00000000

+NOTE: Host's Formula == 2^h - 2
+Two to the power of h minus 2.
+h: represents the number of 0's in the subnet mask, if the subnet mask were converted to binary.
+-2: the minus 2 represents the first and last address.
+First Address is used to ID the network.
+Last Address is used as the broadcast address.

-So we need to do 2 to the power of 11 which equals 2048
+So using the Host's formula we need to do 2 to the power of 11 because there are 11 ZEROS in the subnet mask.
+So 2^11 -2 = 2046.
+The answer here is 2048 but using the host's formula it subtracts 2 becuase the broadcast ID and Network ID cannot be used for a host ips.